awsdocs/amazon-s3-developer-guide/doc_source/BucketRestrictions.md

 When you create a bucket, you choose its name and the Region to create it in\.
 After you create a bucket, you can't change its name or Region\.

+When naming a bucket you should choose a name that is relevant to you or your business\.
+Avoid using names associated with others\.
+For example, you should avoid using AWS or Amazon in your bucket name\.

 By default, you can create up to 100 buckets in each of your AWS accounts\.
 If you need additional buckets, you can increase your account bucket limit to a maximum of 1,000 buckets by submitting a service limit increase\.
 There is no difference in performance whether you use many buckets or just a few\.
 For information about how to increase your bucket limit, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.

 **Reusing bucket names**